VikingoCH/laravel12-app-starter/README.md

 I created this repository as a base for my web-apps.

-You're free to use this repository but most likely you'll find some typical amateur mistakes or not so good coding practices.... ;-)
+You're free to use this repository but most likely you'll find some typical amateur mistakes or not so good coding practices.... :wink:

-So, any feedback for improvement is more than welcome since will help me to on my learning...
+So, any feedback for improvement is more than welcome since will help me on my learning path...
 Thanks!!
 ___